 Finding Time For What is Important

 1. Targeting trouble spots.
-You’ve got your schedule in place, but there is something (or things) that just aren’t getting done.
+If you’ve been following this series, you’ve got your schedule in place, but there is something (or things) that just aren’t getting done.
 First, ask yourself how important these things are.
-It is commonplace to add too much to the schedule, especially at the beginning of a new year.
+It is commonplace to add too much to the schedule, especially at the beginning of a new semester or year.

 What is on your schedule that isn’t getting done?
 First ask yourself if it is a priority.
 If not, save it for another year.
 If it is, keep reading.

 2. Brainstorm work arounds.
 There is a lot of freedom in homeschooling.
-Here are some of the best ways I have found to workaround these kinds of scheduling issues:
+Here are some of the best ways I have found to be sure that our priorities are being covered:

 Other ways to get help would be to have husbands, grandparents or friends to teach certain subjects.
 We have hired reading tutors in the past which was very helpful for that busy season with lots of littles in our lives.

 - Anchoring.
-We usually don’t have too much trouble fitting in reading, spelling and math.
+Now that my kids are older and their are no more babies and toddlers in the house, we usually don’t have as much trouble fitting in reading, spelling and math.
 They are the highest priority around here.
 It’s smaller things like art, reading aloud, memory work and extra projects that I have trouble fitting in sometimes.
-When I ‘anchor’ these things to other important activities then I remember to do them and after time they become habit.
+When I ‘anchor’ these things to other important activities, then I remember to do them and after time they become habit.
 For example, we read aloud after lunch.
 Everyone is home and in the same place and so I keep our current read aloud on the table and as often as possible we read after lunch – and sometimes after dinner too!

 - Delegate non-teaching things.
 In our house with 8 kids, cooking and cleaning take up a lot of time.
 Recently, during a brainstorm session about how to fit more time in for blogging, I realized that our 4 older kids actually are pretty decent cooks.
 I sat down with them and discussed the idea of each of them cooking dinner once a week.
 They were actually excited about it.
 It took some planning and trial and error but now I have four afternoons free from kitchen duty and a little extra time to write.
 Other areas to delegate are house cleaning and laundry.